 The aroma of stock on the stove is also a key component and this is where roasting the bones prior to the stockpot is just so important.
 Blame it on my boarding school upbringing but the pungent stench of raw flesh and bone being boiled for hours is enough to make me run away faster than a rat our of a rice paddy.
 This is ultimately the reason why I just cannot cope with offal and noses and tails.
 Yep, I know they reportedly taste the best but they have to be executed by a meat master such as my ol’ buddy Matt Wilkinson ‘cos he gets it.
 Or perhaps the folks at Melbourne’s La Luna – where I attended the most hilarious event called Snagtastica as part of the Melbourne Food & Wine Festival years and years ago – but that’s another story.

-Earlier this month I swung by a Brothl – a place I knew formerly as Silo.
-I eager to sample visionary Joost’s take on old bones as his philosophy is simple if not brilliant: ‘Imagine a World Without Waste’ is the tagline and Brothl’s skeletal staff gather up all the unused bones, whole fish frames and other bits n bobs from Melbourne’s restaurants.
+Earlier this month I swung by a place called Brothl (since closed) I knew formerly as Silo.
+I eager to sample visionary Joost Bakker‘s take on old bones as his philosophy is simple if not brilliant: ‘Imagine a World Without Waste’ is the tagline and Brothl’s skeletal staff gather up all the unused bones, whole fish frames and other bits n bobs from Melbourne’s restaurants.
 I have fancied Joost and all he stands for many moons and seeing him on stage at TEDx was enough to stoke my fire and ignite my trust.
 Therefore I was mighty pumped to jump his bones at Brothl – if not just to giggle at the name in the flesh.

 So on a rainy Melbourne Wednesday I was spoonfed a couple of broths and have to say that at any other time I would have been in bliss.
 However, I had just come back from a raw, vegan and living cuisine feast at Fivelements Bali and my palate was as clean as a whistle which made everything I tasted so overwhelmingly strong.
 The 48 hour brewed beef broth was voluptuously rich in bone marrow and other good bits that it would fix anything from coughs, colds to itchy holes thanks to the miracle of minerals especially calcium, all important for bone density, nerve transmission and muscle function; phosphorus vital for bone growth, calcium homeostasis, and DNA/RNA renewal and repair.